SiGiL-Cpp/CppCraft/pages/06-operations.md

 In C++, expressions can do a lot of things.
 Formally, they are defined as "a sequence of operators and operands that specifies a computation".
-In other words, they are the individual steps of the receipes our apprentice (CPU) elaborates at the desk in the stone vessels (registers).
+In other words, they are the individual steps of the recipes our apprentice (CPU) elaborates at the desk in the stone vessels (registers).

 ### Arithmetic Operators